visserle/vocab-wizard/README.md

 - Create Anki cards from a plain `.txt` file with your vocabulary
 - No need to awkwardly add single notes to Anki, use multiple tools/add-ons, etc.
 - Completely free to use (thanks to Bing Image Search, Google TTS and Phonemizer)
-- Additional OpenAI model support (ChatGPT, Dall-e, TTS)
+- Additional OpenAI model support (ChatGPT, Dall-e, Whisper)

 Note: At present, this project is unfinished but it does the job (for me).
 I decided to publish already because why not.
 More to come.